 If you’re in the military, however, you don’t really have the choice to wait.
 You have to go where the government sends you when they send you.
 Again, many states extend protection and safeguards to military parents in this regard.

-In most cases, the custodial parent is required to give advance notice to the other party—this is often 60 days but depends on the state.
+In most cases, the custodial parent is required to give advance notice to the other party—this is often 60 days, though that also depends on the state.
 Some jurisdictions, however, have emergency provisions for situations where the parent couldn’t have known that far in advance, as with deployment.

 Family Care Plan

-A family care plan lays out the childcare strategy for when a service member deploys.
+A family care plan lays out the childcare strategy for when service members deploy.
 This covers both short and long-term absences.

-Depending on the branch of the military, the specifics may vary some, but the basics are generally the same.
-They primarily deal with logistical concerns and day to day care.
-Such plans must be submitted to the military before shipping out.
+Depending on the branch of your military service, the specifics vary some, but the basics remain generally the same.
+They primarily deal with logistical concerns and day-to-day care.
+You must submit these plans must to the military before shipping out.

 Who Watches the Kid(s)?

 When the parents deploy, who watches the children?
-The family care plan must include a civilian at least 21-years-old to serve as caregiver.
+The family care plan must include a civilian at least 21 years old to serve as a caregiver.

 This must also include all relevant contact information and confirmation this individual actually agreed to the task.
-Depending on the situation and length of the absences, there may be multiple caregivers for various circumstances.
+Depending on the situation and length of deployment, you may name multiple caregivers for various circumstances.

 Most often this is a nearby relative, so as not to upend the child’s life completely.
 But when it comes to longer tours, a child can be sent to stay with another parent across the country.